ryanburgess/engineer-manager/README.md

  * [Range: Why Generalists Triumph in a Specialized World](https://www.amazon.com/Range-Generalists-Triumph-Specialized-World/dp/0735214484) - An interesting read that provides a lot of great insights into specialists and generalists and how think about them when building teams.
  * [Staff Engineer: Leadership beyond the management track](https://www.amazon.com/Staff-Engineer-Leadership-beyond-management-ebook/dp/B08RMSHYGG) - A great book for an engineer wanting to level up their leadership skills but not head down the management track.
  * [The 15 Commitments of Conscious Leadership: A New Paradigm for Sustainable Success](https://www.amazon.ca/15-Commitments-Conscious-Leadership-Sustainable/dp/0990976904/) - A book that covers some interesting insights for leadership in the short-term vs the long-term.
+ * [The Making of a Manager: What to Do When Everyone Looks to You](https://www.amazon.ca/Making-Manager-What-Everyone-Looks/dp/0735219567) - This book provides a lot of practical tips for early management.
+ * [Becoming a Manager](https://www.amazon.com/Becoming-Manager-Managers-Challenges-Leadership/dp/1633696960) - A book full of useful tips for new managers.

 ## Videos
  * [Ryan Burgess' Manager Videos](https://www.youtube.com/watch?v=eRtuBk7GMC4&list=PLoi4aiq4kBvt7gtoWFgp74-8YULZaM9LK) - A YouTube playlist of short video clips that cover a variety of leadership topics focused on engineering management.